OpenBankingUK/conformance-suite/cmd/cli/README.md

 # Functional Conformance Suite - CLI

- FCS client line interface provide support to build automated test results, tipically in a software development pipeline.
+FCS client line interface provides support to run Open Banking functional conformance test and results is an automated way, typically in a software development pipeline.

 ## Configuration

-Preferred configuration type is using environment variables following 12 factor recommendations.
+Preferred configuration type is using environment variables following [12 factor recommendations](https://12factor.net/config).

 Configuration variable are prefixed with `fcs`.